Satishnaidu58/Satishnaidu58/README.md

 - 👋 Hey, I’m @Satishnaidu58
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently into problem Solving
-- 💞️ I’m looking to collaborate on MERN STACk and DSA realted projects
+- 💞️ I’m looking to collaborate on MERN STACK and DSA realted projects
 - 📫 How to reach me satishnaidu400@gmail.com